 Anti-corruption laws and regulations.
-Varex is subject to the U.S. Foreign Corrupt Practices Act and anti-corruption laws, as well as similar laws in foreign countries, such as the U.K. Bribery Act and the Law On the Fundamentals of Health Protection in the Russian Federation.
+We are subject to the U.S. Foreign Corrupt Practices Act and anti-corruption laws, as well as similar laws in foreign countries, such as the U.K. Bribery Act and the Law On the Fundamentals of Health Protection in the Russian Federation.
 In general, there is a worldwide trend to strengthen anti-corruption laws and their enforcement, and the healthcare industry and medical equipment manufacturers have been particular targets of these investigation and enforcement efforts.
-Any violation of these laws by Varex or its agents or distributors could create substantial liability for Varex, subject its officers and directors to personal liability, and cause a loss of reputation in the market.
-Varex operates in many countries, including India and China, where the public sector is perceived as being corrupt.
-Varex's strategic business plans include expanding its business in regions and countries that are rated as higher risk for corruption activity by Transparency International e.V., an international non-profit that publishes an annual corruption perception index.
+Any violation of these laws by us or our agents or distributors could create substantial liability for us, subject our officers and directors to personal liability, and cause a loss of reputation in the market.
+We operate in many countries, including India and China, where the public sector is perceived as being corrupt.
+Our strategic business plans include expanding our business in regions and countries that are rated as higher risk for corruption activity by Transparency International e.V., an international non-profit that publishes an annual corruption perception index.
 Becoming familiar with and implementing the infrastructure necessary to comply with laws, rules, and regulations applicable to new business activities and mitigating and protecting against corruption risks could be costly.
-Failure by Varex or its agents or distributors to comply with these laws, rules, and regulations could delay its expansion into high-growth markets and could materially and adversely affect its business.
-Varex will likely do more business, directly and potentially indirectly, in countries where the public sector is perceived to be corrupt.
-Increased business operations.
+Failure by us or our agents or distributors to comply with these laws, rules, and regulations could delay our expansion into high-growth markets and could materially and adversely affect our business.
+We will likely do more business, directly and potentially indirectly, in countries where the public sector is perceived to be corrupt.
+Increased business in higher-risk countries could subject us and our officers and directors to increased scrutiny and increased liability from our business operations.

 Competition and trade compliance laws.
-Varex is subject to various competition and trade compliance laws in the jurisdictions where it operates.
-Regulatory authorities in those jurisdictions may have the power to subject Varex to sanctions and impose changes or conditions in the way Varex conducts its business.
+We are subject to various competition and trade compliance laws in the jurisdictions where we operate.
+Regulatory authorities in those jurisdictions may have the power to subject us to sanctions and impose changes or conditions in the way we conduct our business.
 An increasing number of jurisdictions provide private rights of action for competitors or consumers to assert claims of anti-competitive conduct and seek damages.
-Increased government scrutiny of Varex's actions or enforcement or private rights of action could materially and adversely affect its business or damage its reputation.
-Varex may be required to conduct internal investigations or face audits or investigations by one or more domestic or foreign government agencies, which could be costly and time consuming and could divert its management and key personnel from its business operations.
-An adverse outcome under any such investigation or audit could subject Varex to fines and/or or criminal or other penalties, which could materially and adversely affect Varex's business and financial results.
-Furthermore, competition laws may prohibit or increase the cost of future acquisitions that Varex may desire to undertake.
+Increased government scrutiny of our actions or enforcement or private rights of action could materially and adversely affect our business or damage our reputation.
+We may be required to conduct internal investigations or face audits or investigations by one or more domestic or foreign government agencies, which could be costly and time consuming and could divert our management and key personnel from our business operations.
+An adverse outcome under any such investigation or audit could subject us to fines and criminal or other penalties, which could materially and adversely affect our business and financial results.
+Furthermore, competition laws may prohibit or increase the cost of future acquisitions that we may desire to undertake.